 While we do not have an elephant (yet!) in our collection, we do have a great story about one.

 In August 2017, the museum coordinated a search for Nizie, a dwarf elephant who belonged to The Great Nicola and was rumored to be buried in Monmouth.

-According to Monmouth historian Jeff Rankin, "By summer 1934, Nizie had become too weak to be cared for at the zoo and was shipped to Monmouth, where he was put under the care of veterinarian Vird O. Cudd at his home at 525 North 11th St. Nizie failed rapidly and died in late September.
+According to Monmouth historian (and WCHM board member) Jeff Rankin, "By summer 1934, Nizie had become too weak to be cared for at the zoo and was shipped to Monmouth, where he was put under the care of veterinarian Vird O. Cudd at his home at 525 North 11th St. Nizie failed rapidly and died in late September.
 He was buried nearby—reportedly in a pasture just north of the Cudd home."